Media Services operates on a first-come, first-served basis; there are no exceptions to this policy.

 - Converting text to script and story boarding.

-- Taping, technical direction, voiceovers, etc. for special events.
+- Taping, technical direction, voiceover, etc. for special live events.

-Media Services provides audio/visual equipment free of charge to faculty, staff and students of the A. B. Freeman School of Business provided the use is germane to the business school.
+Media Services provides audio/visual equipment free of charge to faculty, staff and students of the Freeman School provided the use is germane to the business school.
 If equipment or services must be rented from an external source, those costs will be passed on to the department conducting the event.

-All video intended for classroom use should be in VHS/DVD format.
-If you wish to dub a copyrighted tape to VHS/DVD for classroom use, your request will be met provided the original is left in the media services archives or the copyright holder has issued a written waiver allowing the copying of the tape.
+All video intended for classroom use should be in electronic format (.MP4 is preferred).
+If you wish to dub a copyrighted tape to DVD or to a file for classroom use, your request will be met provided the original is left in the media services archives or the copyright holder has issued a written waiver allowing the copying of the tape.